rebelsky/sams-assorted-musings-reflections/persistence-rate-2019-11-22.md

 as they do on academic issues, and therefore impact the students' sense of belonging.

+**Topic five: Unintended consequences**

+A few days after I posted the first musing, I received the following invitation from the once and future director of the CTLA.

+> I am writing to ask if you would agree to lead a Faculty Friday lunch on Jan 24 on the topic of student retention.
+I understand that you have written an essay on the topic in reaction to some comments by Dean Harris.
+Could you kick off a discussion of the topic?

+Why do these things happen to me?
+I'm not sure I said anything of particular import in the musing; I was just trying to gather my thoughts.
+And, as I suggested in the prior musing, I have a bunch of reading to do before I really understand the topic.

+I'm an idiot.
+So I agreed to put together a group to plan a lunchtime discussion on retention and persistence for January 24.
+Next up is figuring out who to invite to help put it together.
+I've sent a note to a colleague who regularly teaches me a lot about these issues.
+I've sent a note to Dean Harris.
+I've asked that we make it a Faculty _and Staff_ Friday [10], since I think the conversation needs to involve both groups [11].
+I'm glad that I have some more time to work on it.

 **And beyond**

 Those are the main topics I recall hearing about in the past two days.